BEARS IN JAPAN: CHARACTERISTICS, BEHAVIOR, SPECIES, HUMANS

 ASIATIC BLACK BEARS IN JAPAN

 There are two species of bear found in Japan: the Asiatic black bear and Ezo brown bear.
-Black bears are found throughout Honshu and Shikoku.
+Black bears are found throughout Honshu and a few places in Shikoku.
 Some have even been seen prowling around the streets of Kyoto.
 They are the same as Asiatic black bears found in China, India, Southeast Asia and Russia.

-No one knows how many black bears there are.
-A study by the Environmental Ministry in 1991 estimated the number to be between 8,400 and 12,600.
-There are currently thought to be 10,000 to 20,000 of them, with some living a few dozen kilometers west of central Tokyo in the Kaone Mountains and Tanzawa Mountains of western Kanagawa Prefecture.
+A study by the Environmental Ministry in 1991 estimated the number of black bears to be between 8,400 and 12,600 at that time.
+Today, some live a few dozen kilometers west of central Tokyo in the Kaone Mountains and Tanzawa Mountains of western Kanagawa Prefecture.
+The population of black bears on Shikoku is endangered at less than 30 individuals and the last confirmed sighting of a bear on the island of Kyushu was in 1987, making them likely extinct there.

 Most Asiatic black bears weigh between 50 and 80 kilograms, with large males reaching a weight of 120 kilograms when the are fattened up at the end of autumn.
 Both males and females are deep black in color except for a white or cream crescent-shaped mark on their chest, which gives them the common name of “moon bear.”
 The size and shape of the crescent varies greatly and may even be completely absent.